 1. Check our entry requirements

 Take a look at our entry requirements to make sure you're eligible to apply for the course.

 2. Apply through UCAS

 You must apply through the Universities Central Admissions Service (UCAS) and submit your application between 1 September and 15 October.
 Applications by any other route, or submitted after the deadline, will not be accepted.
 We do not accept deferred entry or transfers from other programmes.

 3. Provide evidence of your work experience

-Once applications come through from UCAS to our Postgraduate Office, after the application closing date, all applicants be sent an 'acknowledgement of application' email followed by a further email which will provide a link to a separate online survey, where you will be required to provide us with details of your work experience placements, including a named contact who can confirm what you did and for how long.
-You will be required to upload verification of your work experience placements via an online portal.
+Once applications come through from UCAS to our Postgraduate Office (which is after the application closing date), all applicants will be sent an 'acknowledgement of application' email followed by a further email which will provide a link to a separate online survey, where you will be required to provide us with details of your work experience placements, including a named contact who can confirm what you did and for how long.
+You will then be required to upload verification of your work experience placements via an online portal.
 This must include written evidence of the number of hours, dates and your role.
 All work experience verification must be on the official letter headed paper of the organisation that you worked for.
 We therefore strongly recommend that you ask for letters at the time of your placements, or soon after.
 Find out more.

 In our first round of selection scores academic achievement and UCAT total score.
 Work experience will be quantified and assessed via your online submission.

 In early December, applicants successful in being shortlisted will be invited to attend our Selection Centre.
 You will be invited to choose one session eyou would like to attend (allocated on a first come, first served basis).
 Please note - we cannot accommodate alternative dates from those published.

 We will select approximately 450 candidates to attend our selection centre each year.

 5. Attend our selection centre

-Everyone who attends our selection centre will be with us for about two hours and will take part in six Multiple Mini Interviews (MMIs).
+Our selection centre process lasts around two hours and all candidates will take part in six Multiple Mini Interview stations (MMIs).